GCuser99/tbXLLerator/README.md

     Return AllocResultToCaller(xTemp)
 End Function
 ```
-Each call allocates an independent heap XLOPER12.
-Excel calls `xlAutoFree12` when done.
-Register with `ThreadSafe = True` to enable concurrent recalculation.

 ### Pattern 2: Static (Non-thread-safe)
+Use when the UDF maintains persistent state, calls non-thread-safe Excel APIs, or is volatile.
+Register with `ThreadSafe = False`.
 ```vba
 [DllExport]
 Public Function TBXLL_Example(ByRef pN As XLOPER12) As LongPtr